-*Article updated in December 2020
+*Article originally published in July 2020

 Since late March 2020, at various times, in various places and for various patients, in-person medical consultations, tests and treatments have been.
 Every time restrictions are eased, healthcare professionals need to give thought to whether and how in-person patient interactions can recommence in private practice?
 Unfortunately, it is not straightforward.

 A key consideration will be your location.
 Keep abreast of local and national news of formal announcements, as there are different rules in England, Wales, Scotland and Northern Ireland.
 Other considerations will likely include your area of medicine, the extent to which the appointment is medically necessary, whether the NHS still requires resources such as private surgical theatres, and any restrictions imposed by your particular private hospital or clinic.
 To add to the confusion, numerous journalists and other commentators have been adding their views about what is allowed, but not all of these pieces will have been fact-checked carefully.

 Complying with restrictions is important from a public health perspective, but also for professional conduct reasons.
 Your code of conduct includes maintaining public trust in the profession, so anyone breaking the law could be vulnerable to a regulatory investigation.
 But what if you were simply following the lead of other similar practitioners in your area?

 Unfortunately, direct competitors or peers re-starting in-person care does not mean you can safely do the same.
 They may have misunderstood the official guidance, or have financial pressures that led them to take a professional and public health risk.
 Pointing to another healthcare professional breaking the rules would not necessarily protect you from criticism.

 For those who can resume providing in-person care, how should you plan for returning to practice?
 We can’t provide an exhaustive list, but here are some considerations for resuming as safely as possible.